 Check out this video on the automated features of the Minimed 670G.

-- If you want a bit more of a heads up when you might be headed for a low, then you’ll may be interested in the predictive features of the Minimed 770G/670G/630G:
+If you want a bit more of a heads up when you might be headed for a low, then you’ll may be interested in the predictive features of the Minimed 770G/670G/630G:

-- Alert Before Low / Alert Before High notifies you when the system predicts that glucose will go low (or high) within the next 30 minutes (for the 630G and 670G) or within the next hour (for the Guardian Connect).
-With the 670G, insulin will be adjusted automatically to try to avoid the low (see the next point, Suspend Before Low); with the 630G and Guardian Connect, insulin delivery won't change, but the advanced notice gives you a chance to take action to potentially avoid the low (by eating extra carbs or manually changing insulin delivery).
+Alert Before Low / Alert Before High notifies you when the system predicts that glucose will go low (or high) within the next 30 minutes (for the 770G, 670G, and 630G) or within the next hour (for the Guardian Connect).
+With the 770G & 670G, insulin will be adjusted automatically to try to avoid the low (see the next point, Suspend Before Low); with the 630G and Guardian Connect, insulin delivery won't change, but the advanced notice gives you a chance to take action to potentially avoid the low (by eating extra carbs or manually changing insulin delivery).

-- Suspend Before Low (670G only) takes this “heads up” one step further by stopping basal insulin up to 30 minutes before reaching your preset low limit, then automatically restarting it when your glucose levels recover.
-The goal of the Suspend Before Low feature is to help avoid lows and rebound highs.
+Suspend Before Low (770G & 670G) takes this “heads up” one step further by stopping basal insulin up to 30 minutes before reaching your preset low limit, then automatically restarting it when your glucose levels recover.
+The goal of the Suspend Before Low feature is to help avoid lows and their subsequent rebound highs.

-- The 670G focuses on Time In Range as the main metric; more successful management is indicated by more of your readings falling within the upper and lower ends of your glucose goals (between 4 and 7 mmol/L, as one example).
+The 770G & 670G focus on Time In Range as the main metric; more successful management is indicated by more of your readings falling within the upper and lower ends of your glucose goals (between 4 and 7 mmol/L, as one example).
 The company reports an average of 2% Time in Range within a controlled clinical trial environment4, and 70.7% Time in Range when the 670G system is used in the real world5… that’s amazing!

 To temper our excitement to a reasonable amount, we need to remember that the validity of Time In Range - or any other metric - as a measure of how effectively glucose is being managed depends on the accuracy of the system; in this case, on the accuracy of the CGM sensor.